 Add all other media directories to the library.
-As a personal suggestion, please follow the naming standards when you are dealing with TV shows and pictures.
-There are a couple of advantages in doing this.
-This helps your Plex server to fetch the content about the TV shows/movies from the internet.
+As a personal suggestion, please follow the naming standards when dealing with TV shows and pictures.
+There are a couple of advantages to doing this.
+This helps your Plex server to fetch the content about TV shows/movies from the internet.
 And, This increases your indexing experience much better.

 You may need to enable the auto-scan library to work it on your server.
-In order to enable the auto-scan option.
-Go to settings, go to Library and check the option ‘scan my library automatically’.
-The scan process would take some time depending on your media collection.
-Once the scanning and indexing process is complete, your Plex media server is ready to stream your media on other devices over the network.
+To enable the auto-scan option.
+Go to settings, go to Library and check the option “scan my library automatically.”
+The scan process would take some time, depending on your media collection.
+Once the scanning and indexing process is complete, your Plex media server can stream your media on other devices over the network.

 This is how you can build your own OTT platforms like Netflix using Raspberry Pi and Plex media server.